 To make this picture frame I’m using an 8’ select pine 1×2 you can get at most home improvement stores.
 I started by cutting it in half as you can get two 8×10 frames from one board.
 But I’d actually recommend cutting all your material directly in half at 90 degrees before adjusting your miter saw.

 b) Use Handheld Router to Cut Recess on Picture Frame

 Then I made one pass with the router along the length of one edge of the 1×2.
 I lowered the bit to the full depth of ⅜” and made another pass to get the full rabbet for the frame.

 c) Cut Miters for the Picture Frames

+Next I started to cut the miters.
 When cutting picture frames you really have three different measurements.
-The outside length of the frame, the inside length of the frame and the length of the rabbet which is the one you need to get right to fit your artwork.
+The outside length of the frame, the inside length of the frame and the length of the rabbet.
+The rabbet is the only one you need perfect because it holds your artwork.

 And with that I had my 10” sides for my picture frame.
 I repeated the process, establishing a correctly angled miter on the remaining piece first, then cutting them to size.
 And as you’ll see later, it’s very important to always keep the position of the rabbet top of mind.